 - In any Indian listed company stock holding capacity of an NRI can’t exceed 10%.

-Conversion Process from Existing to NRI account
+Conversion Process from Indian Account to NRI Account